Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 ```
 &nbsp;

-- AuthTools are the data provided by the context: a username and a function that sets it.
+- AuthTools is the data provided by the context: a username and a function that sets it.

-- The useAuthContext is a function that can be called inside any component wrapped inside the AuthProvider.
+- The useAuthContext is a function that can be called inside any component living  inside the AuthProvider.
 Otherwise, it'll throw an error.

 &nbsp;

 An application of this would be allowing only authenticated users inside protected routes.
 When a user successfully logs in, the server sends back a response to the client with a username inside.
 Then, with the useAuthContext function, we destructure the 'setUserInfo' function from the AuthContext and call it with the received username.
 This changes the state of the app to match the logged in user's username.
-Furthermore, for the scale of this app, contexts are also useful if you want to save the state of a component and navigate back to it.
-I have a ConsoleContext that keeps my games open for a console if I navigate back to the consoles page.
-On a side note, if I eventually do another React project, I think I'll learn Zustand.

 &nbsp;

 ![Login](../../assets/project_images/gameok/login.png)
 &nbsp;

-As a result, once there is stored information about the user, we can open the gates of nerdiness and permit access to the Protected Routes.
+As a result, once there's stored information about the user, we can open the gates of nerdiness and permit access to the Protected Routes.

 ```tsx
 // ProtectedRoute.tsx
 // storedUserInfo is set if the user logs in succesfully.